MDE Intelligence

 SUBMISSIONS

-Submissions must adhere to the IEEE formatting instructions, which can be found here.
+Submissions must adhere to the ACM formatting instructions, which can be found here.
 We ask for two type of contributions:

 • 1) Research papers: 8 pages,